jjfraney/bells/server/README.md

 belltower.mpd.host - host to send mpc requests, defaults to localhost.

+# Control surfaces

+The belltower supports ringing on demand, or on some interval (at 7:30 every morning), or at specific dates and times in the future (4 pm on Christmas Eve, 2020).

+Note: intention to offer web based control with https, and embedded local control with a UI based on javafx.
+* on demand by embedded local control
+* by interval or on singular date and time by remote calendar.

-# Bell ringing
+# Media samples

-Two techniques are available to ring bells.
-One for fixed duration, and another for a variable duration.
+The belltower is essentially a media file player.
+The media files contains audio samples of some sequence of bells rinning.

+The samples should be clean without backend noise like city traffic or conversations.

+The samples can be proprietary and created by a sound engineer.
+Samples unencumbered by restrictive copyrights are distributed with the software.

+The tower can work with two kinds of samples:
+* a fixed duration sample:
-Fixed duration refers to playing a single sample file from beginning to end.
+playing a single sample file is played from beginning to end.

-Variable duration refers to playing three samples in sequence and repeating the middle sample to meet some specified duration of the total.
+* a veriable duration sample - three samples are played in sequence and the middle sample is repeated until the requested duration is played.
 The technique requires careful editing of the three samples for seamless playback.

 # Remote control